Determination of Spousal Maintenance in Minnesota

 The second type of spousal maintenance is indefinite spousal maintenance (previously termed “permanent” maintenance).
-Indefinite spousal maintenance, however does not necessarily last forever.
-Instead, indefinite implies spousal maintenance can last until otherwise extinguished by court order or agreement of the parties reduced into writing for the court’s final determination.
+Indefinite spousal maintenance does not necessarily last forever.
+Instead, indefinite spousal maintenance lasts until otherwise extinguished by court order or agreement of the parties signed by the Court.
 Indefinite spousal maintenance is generally awarded when the duration of a marriage is at least ten years.

 An award of either transitional or indefinite spousal maintenance may be granted if the court finds that the spouse seeking maintenance: